 GNU/Linux Zookeeper Get Started Guide

-The Tutorial shows you Step-by-step How to Getting-Started with Apache Zookeeper in GNU/Linux Systems.
+This tutorial will guide you step-by-step on How to Getting-Started with Apache Zookeeper in GNU/Linux Systems.

 And ZooKeeper for Linux allows distributed Processes to coordinate with each other through a shared hierarchal Namespace which is organized similarly to a standard File System.